Ridhwana/rails/guides/source/caching_with_rails.md

 ----------------

 Caching means storing content generated during the request-response cycle and reusing it when responding to similar requests.
-It's like keeping your favorite coffee mug right on your desk instead of in the kitchen cabinet — it’s ready when you need it, saving you time and effort.
+It avoids doing an expensive operation more than once, think of it like saving the result of something expensive so you can look it up later instead of recomputing it.

 Caching is one of the most effective ways to boost an application's performance.
-It allows websites running on modest infrastructure — a single server with a single database — to sustain thousands of concurrent users.
+It allows websites running on modest infrastructure, a single server with a single database, to sustain thousands of concurrent users.

 Rails provides a set of caching features out of the box which allows you to not only cache data, but also to tackle challenges like cache expiration, cache